STS-61-G

 STS-61-G was a NASA Space Shuttle mission planned to launch on 20 May 1986, using Atlantis.
 The main objective of this mission was to launch the Galileo spacecraft toward Jupiter using the Centaur-G upper stage.
-It was canceled after the Challenger disaster.
+It was canceled after the Space Shuttle Challenger disaster.

 Crew

 Crew notes

 John M. Fabian was scheduled to fly as Mission Specialist 1 on his third trip to space, but he took advice from his wife who had earlier told him that "his marriage had a two-flight limit", he soon resigned from this mission.
 His replacement was Norman E. Thagard.
 Most of the crew sans van Hoften flew on STS-30 in May 1989, with Mary L. Cleave taking the place of van Hoften and the addition of rookie Mark C. Lee.
 Galileo was launched on STS-34 in October 1989, using the Inertial Upper Stage (IUS) booster instead of the Centaur-G (which was canceled in 1986).